future-practical/future-practical.github.io/project_1.md

 and repair and how universal off-the-shelf components utilise standardised tools for (dis)assembly - in this case socket head screws that require the ubiquitous Allen key.
 The half-round washers drew from the  kitchen worktop connector, used to connect sheet material along its edge.

 ◇ The panels consist of a singular material in order to reduce the complexity of the recycling process.
-It was important that the plinths functioned as well as or better than their single-use counterparts, and could easily support heavy loads, whilst being manoeuvrable.
+Also, the plinths had to perform structurally as well as or better than their single-use counterparts whilst being manoeuvrable.
 We selected aluminium as a potential material for its high strength to weight ratio, durability and that it can be recycled indefinitely.

-◇ Our intention is for this project to act as a prototype to be iterated upon and developed by others who might benefit from this concept - such as other exhibition designers, gallery institutions and organisations.
-We believe that by sharing design, we can accelerate innovation towards a better future for people and planet.
-The distribution of the design means that a product can be manufactured locally to its point of use, rather than shipping physical components.
+◇ The distribution of the design means that a product can be manufactured locally to its point of use, rather than shipping physical components.
 To facilitate distributed manufacturing, it was important to choose commonly available manufacturing processes that don’t require bespoke tooling.
 Digital manufacturing is particularly suited as files can be shared online, dowloaded and CNC cut or 3d printed with minimal labour and therefore costs, making it more accessible.

+◇ Our intention is for this project to act as a prototype to be iterated upon and developed by others who might benefit from this concept - such as other exhibition designers for gallery institutions and organisations.
+We believe that by sharing design, we can accelerate innovation towards a better future for people and planet.